score-spec/docs/content/en/docs/How to/github.md

     runs-on: ubuntu-latest

     steps:
-      - uses: score-spec/setup-score@v2
+      - uses: score-spec/setup-score@v3
         with:
           file: score-compose
-          version: '0.13.0'
+          version: 'latest'
           token: ${{ secrets.GITHUB_TOKEN }}
       - run: score-compose --version
 ```

-This installs version `0.13.0` of `score-compose`, adds it to `$PATH`, and runs `score-compose --version` to verify it is set up correctly.
+This installs the `latest` version of `score-compose`, adds it to `$PATH`, and runs `score-compose --version` to verify it is set up correctly.

 The action caches the Score binary, so it won't need to download it each run.